How are we supporting teachers with artificial intelligence?

 Andy Brunning, Lead Subject Advisor

 The rapid and ongoing advances in generative artificial intelligence (AI) tools bring both benefits and challenges to education and assessment.
-Our programme of support through out this term will help you understand what you’re expected to do when it comes to student AI use, and what to look out for.
+Our programme of support will help you understand what you’re expected to do when it comes to student AI use, and what to look out for.

 All of the materials we’re producing to support your understanding of AI are available on our AI support page.
 We know that different teachers’ understanding of AI will vary, so we’ve tried to make sure we have something to help everyone, including videos, webinars, and more.